artsandmetaphysics/goodlifeodyssey/dialogues/is-it-better-to-read-or-watch-the-news.md

 ---
-title: >
-  Is it Better to Read or Watch the News?
-description: >
+created_on: '2022-07-31T03:18:00+00:00'
-  A dialogue that explores the benefits of watching the news vs. reading it, and whether reading the news is a duty.
+description: A dialogue that explores the benefits of watching the news vs. reading it, and whether reading the news is a duty.
-redirect_from:
- - /dialogue-on-reading-vs-watching-the-news
+published: null
+slug: is-it-better-to-read-or-watch-the-news
+slug_override: ''
+status: Published
+title: Is it Better to Read or Watch the News?
+type: Dialogue
 ---
 Tes:: I am enjoying our visit, and especially meeting our beautiful granddaughter Elanor.

 As I sat here the past several days at your apartment, I have been wondering: do you watch the news?
 Don't you want to know what is going on in the world?